 English as a Second Language is an academic discipline that is designed to teach English Language Learners academic language and social skills, as well as cultural aspects of the English language necessary to succeed in the academic environment.
 The English as a Second Language involves teaching reading, writing, speaking, and listening at appropriate developmental and proficiency levels with little or no use of the native language.
 English as a Second Language course replaces a student's required participation in English and is aligned with PA Academic Standards.
 Students must meet District criteria and undergo an evaluation to determine eligibility for the program.
-Based on the Basic Education Circular of July 2001, Non-English-speaking students receive 10 to 15 hours of ESL instruction per week, Beginning Level students receive 10 hours per week, Intermediate Level students receive 5 to 7 /2 hours per week, and Advanced Level students receive 5 hours per week.
+Based on the Basic Education Circular of July 2001, Non-English-speaking students receive 10 to 15 hours of ESL instruction per week, Beginning Level students receive 10 hours per week, Intermediate Level students receive 5 to 7 1⁄2 hours per week, and Advanced Level students receive 5 hours per week.

-YEARBOOK 11, 12 Grade 11 Grade 12 Full Year/Full Time
+YEARBOOK 11, 12 Grade 11

+Grade 12 Full Year/Full Time

 In this workshop course, students plan, write, organize, and design the High School Yearbook, Safari, under the supervision of the Yearbook Advisor.
 Students with previous yearbook experience and advanced skills in writing, photography, and computer literacy are encouraged to enroll in this class.
 Due to the workload and multiple production deadlines, after-school and weekend meetings are required.
-Student must complete an application form and submit it to the Yearbook Advisor during an interview process before they can enroll in the course.
-After the advisor approves the application, students then complete the course selection sheet which is later processed through the School Counseling Office.
+Criteria for Selection - None